dustcraft/Image-processing/README.md

 # Image-processing
 Matlab, Image processing.

-The programs are compile by Matlab 2016a.
+The programs are compiled by Matlab 2016a.